HazelTheWitch/ClipCompressor/README.md

 3. Install [FFmpeg](https://www.ffmpeg.org).

 # Usage
-Go to the directory with clips and run `compressClips -h` to view help.
+Go to the directory with clips and run `compressClips --help` to view help.